oceaster/Covid19API/README.md

 # Install & Setup

-Using python 3.8 install the dependencies using the virtual enviroment
+With python 3.8 install the dependencies using the virtual enviroment

 ```bash
 python -m pipenv install